nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 498
 00:30:40,773 --> 00:30:45,079
-[SPEAKER_03]: because we have development team but their queries
+[SPEAKER_03]: because we have a development team but their queries can be entered

 499
 00:30:45,059 --> 00:30:49,821